hmiyado/kottage/README.md

 # run e2e test. fail if local server is not running
 $ ./gradlew karate:test # run on local
-$ sh ./scripts/run-e2e-test-on-docker.sh # run on circle ci. this is same ./gradlew karate:test.
 ```

 ### publish